-Project Phase Applicable e Area Indicative Performance Criteria Management Actions Timing Monitoring Activity Cycas meg recipient s be determ sites (to fauna presence and Implement a species-specific control program for pest fauna in consultation with landowner(s).
+Project Phase App Indicative Performance Criteria Management Actions Timing Monitoring Activity reci cipient sites (to determined) No increase in pest fauna presence and abundance which may impact the success of the program (i.e. pigs/horses) within the applicable areas.
+Implement a species-specific control program for pest fauna in consultation with landowner(s).
 This is only to be implemented if incidence of any feral species has increased during construction or operation as reasonably attributable to the Project.
 The species-specific control program will be detailed in the Weed and Pest Management Plan.
 Throughout the life of the Cycas megacarpa Translocation Management Plan (minimum of 7 years as defined in the CTMP) Weed and pest monitoring to compare against baseline conditions.
 Frequency of monitoring to be determined in the final CTMP.